Balanica: Hominin remains

-Even the lower range places Mala Balanica among the oldest hominin fossils in Europe.
-Its older estimate overlaps with Sima de los Huesos in Spain (600,000 BP± 60,000) and is slightly younger than Mauer in Germany (609,000 BP± 40,000).
-Younger minimum age limit overlaps with Arago in France (435,000 BP± 85,000) and Visogliano in Italy (350,000–500,000).
+Even the lower range places Mala Balanica among the oldest hominin fossils in the European Middle Pleistocene.
+Its older estimate is slightly younger than Mauer 1 in Germany (609,000 BP± 40,000).
+Younger minimum age limit is close to the ages of Sima de los Huesos hominins in Spain (about 430,000 years ago), Arago in France (435,000 BP± 85,000) and Visogliano in Italy (350,000–500,000).
 It is somewhat older than Ceprano (353,000 BP± 4,000), also in Italy.
-As for the surrounding region, there are only two other Middle Pleistocene specimens, Petralona and Apidima, both in Greece, but both are notably younger.
+As for the surrounding region, there are only several other Middle Pleistocene sites which yielded hominin fossils—such as Petralona and Apidima, both in Greece—but these are likely notably younger.

-Except for the Visogliano remains, which are identified as Homo erectus, all other human remains are currently identified as Homo heidelbergensis.
-The Heidelberg man is considered a chronospecies of Neanderthals, at least in the European context.
-However, the contemporary Middle Pleistocene hominin population in Western Europe shows unequal presence of Neanderthal traits.
-While in the Sima de los Huesos Neanderthal morphology is more pronounced, in the eastern Arago and Ceprano localities not so much.
-Robin Dennell suggested that Neanderthals were evolving in Western Europe during glacial isolation periods, but in warmer periods more primitive species which remained in the Balkans, and south generally, would repopulate the west, reasserting their traits.
-For example, Mala Balanica's mandible shows absolutely no Neanderthal morphological traits.
-Hence the discrepancy between the common traits among the contemporary populations as Homo heidelbergensis constantly "diluted" Homo neanderthalensis in its beginnings.
-The Balkans remained connected to Southwest Asia even during the ice age and served as a transit route.
-Much later, fully evolved Neanderthals would migrate to the east.

 Velika Balanica

 Archaeology

 Velika Balanica is a relatively large cave, covering 400 m2, of which 30 m2 is surveyed.
 The entrance is 1.5 by 2 by 2 m, while the entry hall is 9 by 2 by 2 m.
 Originally, 160 m2 was accessible, with several buried corridors which lead into further, later uncovered, halls.
 A 3 m deep stratigraphic sequence is divided in 5 layers (1 to 5), which are divided into further sub-levels (2a, 2a2, 2a3, 2b, 2c, 3a-3c, 4a-4d, 5a-5d).
 Level 1 is sterile.
 Typical Mousterian artefacts are found throughout the 2nd layer, while the Charentian industries were discovered in the entire layer 3.
 Layers 4 and 5 are still being surveyed.

 Lithic assemblages from the Charentian period in both caves, and remains of microfauna, suggest that layer 3a corresponds to the late Middle Pleistocene, probably the interglacial Marine Isotope Stages 9 or 7.
-Taking into the account the Proto-Charentian character of industry, and parallels with Karain Cave in Turkey, this would put the layer 3a at 330,000-300,000 BP.
+Taking into the account the Proto-Charentian character of industry, and parallels with Karain Cave in Turkey, this would put the layer 3a at 330,000–300,000 BP.